vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

   This includes versioning algorithms and, for example, requiring third-party auditions.

   1. The Onyx Compiler Interface Specification.
-  So different compiler implementations had unified interface to interact with, using DSON.
+  So different compiler implementations had a unified interface to interact with, using DSON.

   1. [Dead-Simple Object Notation (DSON) Specification](https://github.com/nxsf/dson).
   This format is intended to be used in CLI to describe complex object structures.